GoraNetwork/doc/draft.md

  * `substr`: substring specification, start and end offsets, e.g. `substr:4,11`
  * `bytes`: same as substr, but operates on bytes rather than characters

-The optional rounding modifier is used to round floating-point values to certain amount of digits after the point.
+An optional rounding modifier is used to round floating-point values to certain amount of digits after the point.
 This may be necessary with some types of values such as cryptocurrency exchange rates.
 They can be so volatile that different Gora nodes are likely to get slightly different results despite querying them at almost the same time.
-That would prevent the nodes from achieving consensus and confirming the value as authentic, but adequate rounding gets us around this issue.
+That would prevent the nodes from achieving consensus and confirming the value as authentic.
+Adequate rounding gets us around this issue.

 For example, if you specify `jsonpath:$.rate:3`, the responses `{ "rate": 1.2345 }` and `{ "rate": 1.2344 }` that may be received by different